 Next students visited John F. Kennedy Presidential Library and Museum where they explored exhibits to learn about John F. Kennedy's family background, political campaigns, and the highlights and accomplishments of his presidency.

 With a wealth of primary-source based information from the Birthplace and Library experiences in hand, students returned to the classroom to begin writing essays on what John F. Kennedy means to them.
 With essay writing underway, park rangers then visited classrooms to lead poetry writing workshops to help each class produce a poem that captured their impressions of the neighborhood boy who became president.

-Class poems and winning essays, selected by students through blind peer review, were revealed on May 29, 2013 at a well-attended public ceremony which was held at the Edward Devotion School because plans for an outdoor ceremony in front of the presidential birthplace were dashed by rain.
+Class poems and winning essays, selected by students through blind peer review, were revealed on May 29, 2014 at a well-attended public ceremony which was held in front of the presidential birthplace on Beals Street.
 During the ceremony, students shared their impressions of the president, expressed their personal goals with respect to community building, and were encouraged to realize their own potential as leaders and citizens with the power to shape the world.

-"The Boy Who Became President" by Ms. Bordieri's class
+"The Story of JFK" by Ms. Bordieri's class

 Photo of essay winners